SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 * Pearson is more sensitive to outlier data.
 Person is more recommended for interval and ratio data, while Spearman is for ordinal and non-normally distributed data.

 As seen Pearson is recommended for linear relationships, while Spearman is recommended for monotonic associations.
-There is also **Kendall correlation**, but basically it is very similar to Spearman for assumptions.
-Linear relations are a special case of monotonic functions.
+There is also **[Kendall correlation](https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient)**, but it is very similar to Spearman for assumptions.
+Linear relations are a special case of [monotonic functions](https://en.wikipedia.org/wiki/Monotonic_function).
 A monotonic relation is where there is no change in direction or always increasing or always decreasing (not necessarily linearly)

 ![correlation relationship](https://github.com/SalvatoreRa/tutorial/blob/main/images/correlation_relation.webp?raw=true)
 *from [here](https://www.quora.com/How-do-I-know-if-the-scatter-plot-displays-a-linear-a-monotonic-or-a-non-monotonic-relationship)*